railsuser2014/openobject-doc-book-en/3/3_9/payment_terms.rst

 you put in the field :guilabel:`Description on invoices`, is used on invoices, so enter a clear description of the payment terms there.

 Then create individual lines for calculating the terms in the section :guilabel:`Payment Term`.
-You must give each line a name (:guilabel:`Line Name`).
-These give an informative title and do not affect the actual calculation of terms.
-The :guilabel:`Sequence` field lets you define the order in which the rules are evaluated.

-The :guilabel:`Valuation` field enables you to calculate the amount to pay for each line:
+The :guilabel:`Amount to pay` field enables you to calculate the amount to pay for each line:

 * ``Percent`` : the line corresponds to a percentage of the total amount, the factor being given in :guilabel:`Value Amount`.
 The number indicated in :guilabel:`Value Amount` must take a value between 0 and 1.